mapcrafter/mapcrafter/docs/blockcrafter.rst

 Installing Block Sprite files
 =============================

-Once BlockCrafter has created your new block sprite files, you simply copy them into the Mapcrafter *block directory*, or specify a custom ``block_dir`` for your map.
+Once Blockcrafter has created your new block sprite files, you simply copy them into the Mapcrafter *block directory*, or specify a custom ``block_dir`` for your map.